Visnu-Pandian/HenHacks-2025/test/test-outputs/prompt.md

 **Output Requirements:**

 1. Generate a valid .ics file containing the scheduled tasks and blocked times.
-2. After generating the .ics file, provide a detailed "chain of thought" in markdown format, explaining your reasoning behind the scheduling decisions.
-This explanation should include:
+2. After generating the .ics file, provide a 2-3 sentence summary in text format of the changes you made to the .ics file.
-* How you interpreted and applied each of the provided heuristics.
-* The order in which you processed the tasks.
-* Specific decisions made during the scheduling process, such as task placement and conflict resolution.
-* Any limitations or challenges encountered during the process.
-* Potential improvements to the schedule or heuristics.

-Keep this information as clear as possible.
-The goal is to clearly state your thought process so that we can use it to re-engineer the prompt to better serve our use case.

-Please ensure the .ics file is properly formatted and includes all necessary iCalendar properties (e.g., UID, DTSTAMP, VERSION, PRODID).
+3. You should use a very helpful and enthusiastic tone for this summary.
+Do not dwell on what you were not able to do.
+Only output the positives of what you were able to organize.